-How To Track Important Recruiting Metrics with a Reporting Program
+How To Track Important Recruiting Metrics From The Ground Up

-Collecting actionable data is only possible with a powerful reporting program.
-Although every company can benefit from such a program, reporting initiatives are not one size fits all.
-Your unique business goals must factor in the creation of your metrics program; the requirements you need to meet will help you determine the tools needed in order to collect that data.
+First, a disclaimer: reporting and analytics initiatives are not one size fits all.
+Your unique business goals will be a major driver of your metrics program.
+The business goals, the individual business areas, and the processes most in need of a boost will help you determine the tools needed in order to collect that data and action it.

 1. Identify the Most Important Metrics to Track